bytebang/moodle-mod_activitymap/README.md

 Yes.
 Just place the additional information for the activity in the _Description_ field of the activity and check the _Display description on course page_ option.

 #### Can I provide more information about a section in the graph ?
 Yes.
 Just place the additional information for the section in the _Description_ field of the activity and check the _Display description on course page_ option.
+If you want to emphasize on something then you can also use

-#### How can i exclude things from the graph ?
+#### How can I exclude things from the graph ?
 We only display actions which have some sort of completion tracking.
 So if you want to exclude something from the graph set the _Completion tracking_ option to the value _Do not indicate activity completion_.

 #### Is it possible to show the graph directly in the course page ?